lsds/KungFu/README.md

 KungFu further provides control operators such as ``barrier`` and ``resize_cluster`` to seamlessly reconfigure training, even in response to monitored metrics.
 * Fast and scalable: KungFu adopts a decentralized architecture and exploits a high-performance implementation of communication, monitoring and control operators.
 Check out the performance of KungFu in the [Benchmark](https://github.com/lsds/KungFu#benchmark).

-We have been using KungFu for accelerating many kinds of deep learning models including ResNet, OpenPose, BERT, CycleGAN and many others.
+We have been using KungFu for accelerating different kinds of deep learning models such as ResNet, OpenPose, BERT, and CycleGAN.
 Check out their [examples](https://github.com/lsds/KungFu#examples).

 ## Usage